bahodge/tomb-of-annihilation/sessions/Session 52.md

 We ask [[Queen Grabstab]] where you can plant the seed and she tells of a place in the south.
 We get the seed from [[Azi Mas]] the snake and head to the location described by [[Queen Grabstab]].

+We learn from [[Dragonbait]] that the frost giants found the [[Ring of Winter]] and are the cause of the cold climate.

+We go to the pillar and plant the seed.
+It opens a giant portal and out comes a fey wild champion. [[Munch]] is granted thanks and congratulations from the [[Queen of Air and Darkness]] for saving her prince from the grey. [[Munch]] is given a seed which is [[Dormant infiltrator's key]].